Does video technology enhance academic performance?

 Technology has impacted nearly every aspect of life today, and education is certainly no different.
 Over the years we have seen an incremental rise in the use of technology in the classroom, which is largely down to pedagogical and technological trends.
 We don’t only have a better understanding of how we learn, but we now have the technology to support it.

-The aim of this blog is to look beyond the actual technology used to achieve academic success, but rather assess the role and importance of technology in education and its direct relation to academic success.
+The aim of this blog is to look beyond the actual technology used to achieve academic success, and assess the role and importance of technology in education and its direct relation to academic success.

 Adopting Video Technologies in Education